TheArtilect/portfolioN/README.md

 # My Portfolio
 ### By Ian Agpawa
-##### This repo is for my portfolio project from the Udacity Full Stack Nanodegree course.
+##### This repo is for my portfolio project from the Udacity's Full Stack Web Developer Nanodegree course.

 ### Quick Start